ADVISORIES AND WARNINGS IN EFFECT AS OF 6 / 20 / 2017

 Brought to you by:

 Lost Creek was stocked the week before Memorial Day weekend with 10,000 legal 8 - 10 inch rainbow trout, and will also get 1,500 one pounders.
-It was stocked with 15,000 legal sized rainbows of 8 - 10 inches, and 800 trophy rainbows of 2 pounds in weight last week.
-That is on top of the 20,000 legal sized rainbows stocked three weeks ago.
+It was stocked with 15,000 legal sized rainbows of 8 - 10 inches, and 800 trophy rainbows of 2 pounds in weight at the end of April.
+That is on top of the 20,000 legal sized rainbows stocked at the end of March.
 That has generated some great fishing.
 Trolling a wedding ring/worm behind an oval egg sinker and dodger has produced fish.
 Anglers were also successful trolling around the dam and throughout the lake below Peyton Bridge.
 Bank anglers are catching fish near the Takelma ramp and near the marina and spillway using spinners, powerbait, or threading a nightcrawler below a bobber.
-Bass are begining to get active here now with action on smallmouths picking up near thje Takilma boat ramp area.
+Bass are active here with action on smallmouths best up near the Takilma boat ramp area.
 Melt runoff has increased turbidity in the upper part of the lake so success has not been very good there.
 The annual Salmonfly hatch is now underway and this is going to trigger a feeding binge for trout and bass.
 Catch Salmonflies and get them tied on to hooks.
 Then toss them on the surface near the banks especially with trees or brush near the water.
 The trout and bass will nail them.

 MEDCO POND: rainbow trout, largemouth bass, bluegill